lukasbm/discord-images/README.md

 ### Bot

 The Bot can be deployed in any way you want.
-The repo currently provides a Procfile for Heroku deployent and a Dockerfile for a containerized Deployment.
+The repo currently provides a Dockerfile for a containerized Deployment.

 The bot calls the AI classifier for each image attachment of a discord message, then stores the concepts in google firebase upon classification.

-Environment variables:
+### Environment variables

+for the bot:

 - `DISCORD_BOT_TOKEN`: the gateway token for the bot
 - `FIREBASE_API_TOKEN`: the api token for google firebase
-- `GOOGLE_APPLICATION_CREDENTIALS`: (absolute) path to the firebase admin sdk secret which includes the acces keys/tokens

 in `./functions/.env`:

 - `DISCORD_CLIENT_ID`: discord oauth client id
 - `DISCORD_CLIENT_SECRET`: discord oauth client secret

-### The AI

-This implementation currently uses the external Service Clarifai for image classification.
-This can be replaced by any AI model you want (e.g. Tensorflow) by implementing the interfaces of `analyze/analyze.ts`.
+for the frontend:

+- `vite.DISCORD_CLIENT_ID`: TODO

+for all:

+- `./serviceAccount.json`: is the file that countains the private key for the admin sdk, it should be located in the root of the repo.